MMLabCodes/data-driven-representative-models-of-biobased-complex-fluids/docs/setting_up_code.rst

 Now all of the modules are imported first step is to set up the **file system** structure using the command below.
 This will automatically generate the necessary folders to organize your raw and processed data.

-📌 *Note:* You must always run the initialization command — but folders will only be created the **first time** the `manager` object is instantiated.
+📌 *Note:* You must always run the initialization command — but folders will only be created the **first time** the `manager` object is initialized.

 🗃️ Once initialized, a target folder will be available for you to **copy your raw data files into** (details and examples below).